Meade County Fiscal Court would like to invite you to come and join TEAM MEADE!!

-Meade County Fiscal Court and Judge Gerry Lynn would like to express their deep appreciation for your ongoing support, patience, and trust as we navigate these unprecedented waters.
+Meade County Fiscal Court and Judge Leslie Stith would like to express their deep appreciation for your ongoing support, patience, and trust as we navigate these unprecedented waters.

 As communities throughout the world respond to COVID-19 (coronavirus), we know that this time presents unique challenges for individuals and businesses.
 Above is a link to COVID-19 information and resources to help you navigate this difficult time for your family, employees and customers.
 For additional information and guidance on COVID-19, please monitor the World Health Organization website.

 In March of 2019, Nucor Corporation announced the company’s plans to build a $1.35 billion steel plate manufacturing mill in Meade County.
 The Nucor plant is expected to employ 400 people with a gross compensation of 37.4 million (wages + benefits).
 Full-time positions at Nucor Steel Brandenburg will pay an average of $72,000.
 The value of Nucor Steel Brandenburg’s output is expected to be about $900 million in annual sales.